Allergy-Proof Your Environment

 - Wear a mask and gloves when cleaning, vacuuming or painting to limit dust and chemical exposure.

 - Limit throw rugs to reduce dust and mold.
-If you do have rugs, make sure they are washable.
+If you do have rugs, make sure they are secure and washable.

 - When possible, choose hardwood floors instead of carpeting.
 If you must have carpeting, choose low-pile material.